aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week01/index.md

 ### Period IV

-- Classes on Wednesdays and Thursdays
+- Classes on Wednesdays and Fridays
 - Independent study time and tutoring is possible in the studios other times
 - More intensive working period where we dig deeper into hands-on examples of embodied technology
 - The last weeks of the course are dedicated for project work